 December 2009 by Bill McCuskeyIn 1997, I had been working a hard rock claim in Lone Valley, Nevada with two partners.
 It was a small seam about one to two inches wide that had free gold up to 9 ounces per ton.

-The Bawl Mill • Legislative and Regulatory Update • Judge Rules Against Oregon Miner • Shirttail Creek • Where to Prospect for Gold in Colorado • A Modern Gold Rush In Sudan • Double-D Coils and Their Place in the Goldfields • Melman on Gold & Silver
+The Bawl Mill • Legislative and Regulatory Update • Judge Rules Against Oregon Miner • Shirttail Creek • A Modern Gold Rush In Sudan • Double-D Coils and Their Place in the Goldfields • Melman on Gold & Silver